Free Consultation | Call 24/7

 Asbestos was woven into the fabric of Arizona’s major industries for much of the last century.
 Workers in the following sectors carry an elevated exposure history:

-- Construction: The state’s rapid commercial and residential growth throughout the mid-twentieth century meant that workers across Arizona handled asbestos-containing insulation, floor tiles, roofing, joint compound, and fireproofing materials on job sites statewide.
+• Construction and commercial development: Arizona’s rapid commercial and residential growth throughout the mid-twentieth century meant that workers across the state handled asbestos-containing insulation, floor tiles, roofing, joint compound, and fireproofing materials on job sites statewide.

 Secondary exposure is also a recognized legal basis for a mesothelioma claim.
 Family members who laundered the work clothing of asbestos workers may have inhaled fibers without any direct occupational exposure of their own.